mqtt2go/mqtt2go.github.io/add-wps.md

-## Setup via WPS
+# Setup via WPS
 The process of adding a new device using the WPS is very similar to the previous example.
 The only difference is that all the initial setup of the connection to the SH-GW is done via the WPS.
 The process of WPS is as follows: Both SH-GW and New Device has to activate the WPS at the same time.
-After the WPS is activated, the client-side device negotiates access with the access point and after the Wi-Fi connection is set up, the rest is the same as in the ideal example above.
+After the WPS is activated, the client-side device negotiates access with the access point and after the Wi-Fi connection is set up, the rest is the same as in the ideal example.

+## Setup Steps

 1. MQTT Controller (Mobile/Web App) initiates the process of adding a new device by subscribing to __/user_id/gw_id/add_device__.
 Then it publishes an activation request containing activation code.
 This code can be found on the newly installed device in the form of a number or QR code.
 1. The user is prompted to activate WPS by pressing buttons on both SH-GW and newly installed end device.